Howard and Elizabeth Kirksey Memorial Endowed Scholarship

 Why did you choose to create a scholarship at Auburn University?

 I know after a forty-year career that the education I received at Auburn University (1961-65) prepared me for the professional career that immensely enriched my life.
-But my parents were the greatest gift that I received.
-Yet Auburn University offered me another gift, administering a scholarship for future Auburn students in my parents’ name.
+My parents were the greatest gift that I received, yet Auburn University offered me another gift: administering a scholarship for future Auburn students in my parents’ name.
 I merged both gifts for future generations of Auburn students.
 It was a War Eagle choice!

 What would you want the recipients of this scholarship to know about the person for whom it is named?

 Howard “Pop” Kirksey (1910-1992) and Elizabeth “Mom” Campbell (1908-1994) were from west Tennessee.
 Howard graduated from Union University in Jackson, TN in 1934 and Elizabeth from Tennessee College for Women in Murfreesboro in 1929.
 The only children in either of their families to graduate from college, they met while teaching at Whiteville Tennessee High School in 1934 and married two years later.
 I, their only child, was born in 1940.

 Howard became principal of Whiteville High School.
 In the summer of 1939, he and Elizabeth drove to Berkeley, CA, to study under a well-known education professor at the University of California who was considered an authority on evaluating the American high school.
 When Whiteville High School was evaluated the next year for accreditation, the State Department of Education in Nashville immediately noted that the school deserved attention.

 Howard, principal of Clarksville High School during World War II, was later named the State High School Supervisor in 1945, and assisted principals in preparing schools for evaluation and accreditation.
 Pop told me, “If you want to go to the top of your field, find out where the best mind in your field is located, and study under him or her.
 Learn all you can, and then quickly apply it to your own situation.”